 Prior to becoming an attorney in Maryland, Stephen volunteered during his summers in law school as a full-time law clerk for the Maryland Office of the Public Defender.
 During his last summer, he served as the law clerk for the District Public Defender for Howard County.

-Stephen is presently a member of the American Bar Association, National Association of Criminal Defense Lawyers, Maryland State Bar Association, Maryland Association for Justice, Maryland Criminal Defense Attorney's Association, and the Baltimore County Bar Association.
+Stephen is presently a member of the American Bar Association, National Association of Criminal Defense Lawyers, American Association for Justice,Maryland State Bar Association, Maryland Association for Justice, Maryland Criminal Defense Attorney's Association, and the Baltimore County Bar Association.

-Stephen graduated and received his Juris Doctor degree with honors (magna cum laude) from the Appalachian School of Law in May of 2012.
+Stephen graduated and received his Juris Doctor degree with honors (magna cum laude) from the Appalachian School of Law.
 While in law school, he served as an Associate Editor, and later, as the Articles Editor on the Executive Editorial Board for the Appalachian Journal of Law.
-His article, Negligent Hiring Liability: A Look at How it Affects Employers and the Rehabilitation and Reintegration of Ex-Offenders, was published in the Spring 2011 edition of the Appalachian Journal of Law.
-He was on the Dean's List for every elligible semester and received the Who’s Who Among Students in American Universities & Colleges award in 2012.
+His article, “Negligent Hiring Liability: A Look at How it Affects Employers and the Rehabilitation and Reintegration of Ex-Offenders,” was published in the Spring 2011 edition of the Appalachian Journal of Law.
+He was on the Dean's List for every eligible semester and received the “Who’s Who Among Students in American Universities and Colleges” award.